OrghoN/deck-probability/README.md

 TODO notes:
 Finish dealing with casting based on color requirements and comment throughout the code.
+Check logic behind Bushwacker, make sure it doesn't trigger on a hard cast.

 Possible future additions:
 Check specific hands for average damage threatened (One-landers, specific cases of borderline keep/mulls).